TheCodeSlinger/FacePop/README.md

 - **Download Link**:

-  You can download the `deploy.prototxt` file from the [OpenCV GitHub repository](https://github.com/opencv/opencv/blob/master/samples/dnn/face_detector/deploy.prototxt).
+  You can download the `deploy.prototxt` file directly from the [FacePop repository](https://github.com/TheCodeSlinger/FacePop/blob/main/scripts/deploy.prototxt).

 - **License**:

-  The `deploy.prototxt` file is part of the OpenCV project and is licensed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).
-Below is a summary of the license:
+  The `deploy.prototxt` file is part of the OpenCV project and is licensed under the [Apache-2.0 License](https://opensource.org/licenses/Apache-2.0).

-  > **BSD 3-Clause License**
-  >
-  > Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
-  >
-  > 1. Redistributions of source code must retain the above copyright notice, this list of conditions, and the following disclaimer.
-  > 2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions, and the following disclaimer in the documentation and/or other materials provided with the distribution.
-  > 3. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
-  >
-  > **Disclaimer**:
-  >
-  > THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.

 #### **2. res10_300x300_ssd_iter_140000.caffemodel**